 Sustainable Development – Baltic 2030

 We believe that all levels of society must share responsibility and participate in finding sustainable solutions.
-With its multi-stakeholder, the network Baltic 2030 is continuously building purpose-oriented partnerships, commissioning studies, conducting trainings, facilitating projects and providing policy input.
+The network Baltic 2030 is continuously building purpose-oriented partnerships, commissioning studies, conducting trainings, facilitating projects and providing policy input.

 The Way Forward – Baltic 2030 Action Plan

 The framework of current global processes forms the general bases for our future co-operation in the Baltic Sea Region.
-On 25th of September 2015, the UN General Assembly adopted the new Sustainable Development Goals “Transforming our world: the 2030 Agenda for Sustainable Development”.
+On 25 September 2015, the UN General Assembly adopted the new Sustainable Development Goals “Transforming our world: the 2030 Agenda for Sustainable Development”.

-The Baltic 2030 Action Plan, endorsed by the CBSS Foreign Ministers on the 20th of June 2017 in Reykjavik, provides a common vision for sustainable development in the BSR that will be promoted to all stakeholders, institutions, sectors and citizens in the region.
+The Baltic 2030 Action Plan, endorsed by the CBSS Foreign Ministers on the 20 June 2017 in Reykjavik, hence provides a common vision for sustainable development in the BSR and will be promoted to all stakeholders, institutions, sectors and citizens in the region.